SublimeText/UnitTesting/README.md

 `UnitTesting: Reload Current Project` would reload the current project so developers do not have to restart Sublime Text.~~

-This functionality is deprecated, use [Package Reloader](https://github.com/randy3k/AutomaticPackageReloader) instead.
+This functionality is deprecated, use [Automatic Package Reloader](https://github.com/randy3k/AutomaticPackageReloader) instead.